 “Lego Duplo is ideal for young children.
 The pieces are bigger so there’s no choking hazard but they’re just as engaging.”

-Related: The best scooters for kids of all ages.
+Related: The best scooters for kids of all ages

 Lego City Range, from £8

 Fire stations, hospitals, police stations and more can all be built to create a Lego City in this extensive range of building sets.
 With realistic accessories and easy-to-understand instructions, kids young and old will be equally engaged and inspired by these sets.
 Mumsnetters love that the Lego City range is compatible with all other Lego construction sets so children can really let their imaginations run wild.

 - Lego 60215 City Fire Station set, £47.99 (Age: 5+, Pieces: 509)

 - Lego 60204 City Town Hospital Heroes set, £52.99 (Age: 6+, Pieces: 861)